ivellios/scrumdate/README.md

 So every day you create an update note.
 Step by step adding new stories and links, while working on the stuff.
 But it takes time!

 **Why should you waste your time, while you can generate this status automatically?
-Over just a few years your can save that way even one month of your working time.**
+Over just a few years you can save that way even one month of your working time.**

 This tool can help you to automate the process, so you can really focus on your work.